nzoschke/awscli-plugin-execute-api/Readme.md

 # awscli-plugin-execute-api

-Plugin to configure a single AWS CLI operation to invoke an API Gateway method
+Plugin to configure a single AWS CLI operation to invoke an API Gateway / Lambda method

 ## Quick Start